In this post, we will take a tour of the most popular machine learning algorithms.

 - Bayesian Belief Network (BBN)

 - Bayesian Network (BN)

-Clustering, like regression describes the class of problem and the class of methods.
+Clustering, like regression, describes the class of problem and the class of methods.

-Clustering methods are typically organized by the modelling approaches such as centroid-based and hierarchal.
+Clustering methods are typically organized by the modeling approaches such as centroid-based and hierarchal.
 All methods are concerned with using the inherent structures in the data to best organize the data into groups of maximum commonality.

 The most popular clustering algorithms are:

 Association rule learning methods extract rules that best explain observed relationships between variables in data.